OpenNews/opennews-website/what/community/dei-coalition/apply/index.md

 ---
 layout: post_notitle
-title: Apply to Join the DEI Coalition For Anti-Racist, Equitable, And Just Newsrooms
+title: Join the DEI Coalition For Anti-Racist, Equitable, And Just Newsrooms
 section: what we do
 image: /media/img/srccon-2020-screenshot.png